JacobLezberg/adventure-log/docs/characters/players/rowan-chokrotsk.md

 aliases: [Rowan, Rowan Chokrotsk]
 tags: [Shivam, pc, player]
 ---
 A human paladin, follower of Tymora, and champion of the common man.
-Rowan is 26 years old
+Rowan is 26 years old.
+He is a cart guy

 ## Appearance